bigskysoftware/htmx/www/docs.md

 Depending on your implementation, this may be more efficient than the polling example above since the server would notify the div if there was new news to get, rather than the steady requests that a poll causes.

-Note: The `hx-sse` will be migrated to an extension in htmx 2.0, which is available now.
-Please visit the [SSE extension page](../extensions/server-sent-events) to learn about the new implementation of SSE as an extension.

 ## <a name="history"></a> [History Support](#history)